oracle-livelabs/spatial-graph/spatial-studio/create-project/create-project.md

 ## Task 3: Add Visualizations

 1. Spatial Studio allows you to display your Datasets as maps and tables.
-To add visualizations click on the **Visualizations** button on the left and then drag-and-drop **Table** to the edge of the exiting map view.
+To add visualizations click on the **Visualizations** tab on the left and then drag-and-drop **Table** to the edge of the exiting map view.
 You will see a grey bar appear when the table can be dropped in.

  ![Image alt text](images/add-viz-1.png)